cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_03_ads_app_and_db_networkpolicy.md

 Futher we can also allow  __ads:app__ to send traffic only to certian pods.
 This would currently be __ads:db__ and the dns server in our cluster.
 This dns server is also in the `kube-system` namespace and has a label `k8s-app: kube-dns`.

 Configure a network policy in a file named `ads-app-networkpolicy.yaml` accordingly.
-Hints: [this example](https://github.com/ahmetb/kubernetes-network-policy-recipes/blob/master/07-allow-traffic-from-some-pods-in-another-namespace.md) and the egress rules. (see above reference and [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#networkpolicyspec-v1-networking-k8s-io)).
+Hints: [this example](https://github.com/ahmetb/kubernetes-network-policy-recipes/blob/master/07-allow-traffic-from-some-pods-in-another-namespace.md) and the egress rules.
+(See above reference and [here](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.11/#networkpolicyspec-v1-networking-k8s-io)).

 ## Step 3: TLS